UAVTracking/UAVTrackingProtocol/draft/README.md

 If the UAV is moving at 50 m/s, which is 180 km/h, the periodicity of the transmissions is then 1 second, because of the spatial requirement.
 The duty cycle will then limit the message length at 62 bytes.

+### Channel Congestion Avoidance Demonstration

+A network is said congested when 20% of the maximal usage is reached.

+In 3 seconds, it's then only possible to send 20% * 3 * 50000 bits, namely 3750
+bytes.

+This allows for 100 UAVs to be active in the same area, if the payload is 37 bytes long and sent once every 3 seconds.